awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.md

 To create a trail that applies to all Regions, use the `--is-multi-region-trail` option\.
 By default, the `create-trail` command creates a trail that logs events only in the AWS Region where the trail was created\.
 To ensure that you log global service events and capture all management event activity in your AWS account, you should create trails that log events in all AWS Regions\.

 **Note**
 When you create a trail, if you specify an Amazon S3 bucket that was not created with CloudTrail, you need to attach the appropriate policy\.
-See [Amazon S3 Bucket Policy for CloudTrail](create-s3-bucket-policy-for-cloudtrail.md)\.
+See [Amazon S3 bucket policy for CloudTrail](create-s3-bucket-policy-for-cloudtrail.md)\.

 The following example creates a trail with the name *my\-trail* and a tag with a key named *Group* with a value of *Marketing* that delivers logs from all Regions to an existing bucket named `my-bucket`\.